tryashtar/naive-music-updater/README.md

 ### Value Operators
 Value operators let you modify a value before it gets ultimately assigned to metadata.
 A single value can be split into many values, or merged, or distributed around.
 There are quite a few value operators.
 Aside from a few string shortcuts, all are objects with a couple keys.

+A list of value operators is by itself a valid value operator.
+Each operation is performed in turn.

 **Strings**
 `first` and `last` are shortcuts for index operators with index 0 and -1, respectively.
 Using a number directly is also a shortcut for an index operator.
 Each of these use "exit" out-of-bounds mode.
 To change that, use the full index operator.